Iankulani/expendable_orca/README.md

 One of Expendable Orca's defining features is its ability to operate through multiple communication channels.
 Rather than requiring users to log into a dedicated management console for every task, the platform enables secure interaction through several supported interfaces.

-# Supported communication platforms include:
+# Supported communication platforms include.

 * Discord